 What is a land trust?

-Land trusts often work cooperatively with government agencies by partnering to acquire or manage land, researching open space needs and priorities, or assisting in the development of community open space plans.
+Land trusts are non-governmental organizations that source their funding through private donations, grants, corporate sponsorships and fundraising.
+Often, land trusts will partner with government agencies to acquire or manage land, research open space needs and priorities, or assist in the development of community open space plans.

 How does TTLT acquire land?

 We acquire land through donation, either through an outright gift or an interest in the land known as a conservation easement/agreement, or purchase.
 A conservation easement is an agreement between the landowner and an organization that goes directly on the land title and restricts certain activities on the land to meet conservation standards.
 As a charity, the preferred method to acquire land is by donation.